We’re looking for an Events Manager to join our team.

 Ball games, music, cycling or skateboarding are not permitted.

 Please note the ruins in the Castle Garden’s are a scheduled monument and should be respected and not climbed on.

 Wallingford Castle Meadows

-Wallingford Castle Meadows includes the remains of one of the greatest medieval castles in England, along with floodplain meadows beside the Thames and a Victorian Grotto.
+Wallingford Castle Meadows which also includes the remains of one of the greatest medieval castles in England, along with floodplain meadows beside the Thames and a Victorian Grotto.
 The Earth Trust manages the site on behalf of South Oxfordshire District Council.
-In 2020, Wallingford Castle Meadows was awarded its 13th consecutive Green Flag and Green Heritage Site accreditation for the seventh year in a row.
+In 2022 Wallingford Castle Meadow was awarded its 15th Green Flag and Green Heritage site accreditation for the 9th year in a row.